web-infra-dev/modern.js/README.md

 ## Credits

-Some implementation of Modern.js are modified from existing projects, such as [create-react-app](https://github.com/facebook/create-react-app), [jest](https://github.com/facebook/jest) and [bundle-require](https://github.com/egoist/bundle-require).
+Some implementations of Modern.js are modified from existing projects, such as [create-react-app](https://github.com/facebook/create-react-app), [jest](https://github.com/facebook/jest) and [bundle-require](https://github.com/egoist/bundle-require).
 Thanks for them.

 - `@modern-js/bundle-require`: is modified from [bundle-require](https://github.com/egoist/bundle-require).
 - `@modern-js/plugin`: some implementations are references from [farrow-pipeline](https://github.com/farrow-js/farrow/tree/master/packages/farrow-pipeline).